k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 ##### Customized Extract Flow — Example

-The below image depicts an example, which executes the following:
+The below image depicts an example, which executes the following actions:

 - Selecting records from the address table.
 - Opening a loop on the extracted records.